-Apply torque to the specimen continuously until it breaks.
+Apply continuous torque to the sample until it breaks.

-Read out the maximum torque of the sample before it is twisted from the recorded torsion curve or the torque dial of the testing machine, and calculate the torsional strength with the formula.
+Record the maximum torque of the sample before it twists, either from the recorded torsion curve or from the torque dial of the testing machine, and then calculate the torsional strength using the appropriate formula.

 4.7 Fracture analysis of the sample

-It shows that the fracture is caused by shear stress.
+It demonstrates that the fracture is a result of shear stress.

-The trace of convoluted plastic deformation can be seen on the section, which is a typical ductile fracture.
+The evidence of convoluted plastic deformation can be observed on the section, which is a characteristic of a ductile fracture.

-It shows that the fracture is caused by the maximum tensile stress.
+It is indicated that the fracture is caused by the maximum tensile stress.

-However, the maximum tensile stress breaks before the maximum shear stress reaches the strength limit, indicating that the tensile capacity of cast iron is weaker than its shear capacity.
+However, the maximum tensile stress breaks before the maximum shear stress reaches its strength limit, which suggests that cast iron has weaker tensile strength compared to its shear strength.

-During pure torsion, the surface of the round specimen is in the state of pure shear stress, and two principal stresses, σ1 and σ3, are respectively applied on the spiral surface with an angle of ± 45 º to the rod axis and equal to the absolute value of the maximum shear stress τmax.
+During pure torsion, the surface of the round specimen experiences pure shear stress, and two principal stresses, σ1 and σ3, are applied to the spiral surface at angles of ± 45 º to the rod axis and are equal to the absolute value of the maximum shear stress τmax.

-Therefore, the fracture angle of the sample directly shows whether the material is tensile or shear, and the strength of the material’s own tensile and shear resistance.
+Therefore, the fracture angle of the sample reveals whether the material is experiencing tensile or shear stress and the strength of the material’s own tensile and shear resistance.